-- WordPress SEO by Yoast: SEO is a complicated beast and this plug-in will help you make sure you have covered your bases.
+- Yoast SEO: SEO is a complicated beast and this plug-in will help you make sure you have covered your bases.
 You will need to take the time to go through all the steps and set it up properly, though.
 Be sure to use it to set up Google Analytics and Google Webmaster Tools.
 It will be worth the effort!

 Step 7: Start blogging.